damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 We recently rebuilt [docs.gitlab.com](https://docs.gitlab.com) from scratch.
 Where previously the site was generated with a simple Ruby script, we now use a proper static site generator.

-We wanted to show you some of the improvements we made, problems we faced, and the ways we used GitLab to build the new site more quickly and easily.
+Check out the improvements we made, the structure we now use to deploy from specific directories in multiple repositories to a single website, build with [GitLab CI][/gitlab-ci/] and deployed with [GitLab Pages][pages].
+Now our documentation has a nicer look and feel, is more pleasant to read through, and simpler and quicker to maintain.

 <!-- more -->

 ## Improvements

 The old documentation website was pretty much just an HTML file, a stylesheet, and a [Ruby script][genrb] called `generate.rb`.
 While it worked, it was hard to update and not very flexible.
 It mostly laid dormant, only occasionally being touched by developers.
-The docs team really wanted to update the site to use a [static site generator](/2016/06/17/ssg-overview-gitlab-pages-part-3-examples-ci/) and take better advantage of [GitLab Pages](https://pages.gitlab.io).
+The docs team really wanted to update the site to use a [static site generator](/2016/06/17/ssg-overview-gitlab-pages-part-3-examples-ci/) and take better advantage of [GitLab Pages][pages].

 We chose [Nanoc](http://nanoc.ws/) because it’s fast, it comes with a number of built-in helpers and filters (as well as the ability to create custom ones), and it’s built with Ruby.
 Overall, we think this was definitely the right choice.
 The author was very responsive and addressed anything we brought up.
 Kudos to him on the great project!